Prag8855/aab/content/guides/german-health-insurance.md

 It only covers medical emergencies, and treatments that can't wait until you go back home.
 It does not cover long-term treatments, health check-ups or pre-existing conditions.

-You can buy travel insurance online in your country of origin.
+You can buy travel insurance online in your home country.
 [HanseMerkur](/out/hansemerkur-travel)'s travel insurance is valid for a Schengen visa application.

 ## Other options